-Investigate the connections between illustration and animation on our full-time Illustration and Animation degree at Cambridge School of Art.
+Investigate the connections between illustration and Animation whilst studying our full-time Illustration and Animation degree at Cambridge School of Art, ARU.
 Choose to study abroad for one semester, go on European field trips, and get support to find work placements.
 Create narratives using traditional and cutting-edge techniques, and turn your creative ideas into a rewarding career as a visual artist or animator.

 You try something, the staff feed off it and go 'well you could do this as well', and it bounces around.
 It's a bit of a pinball machine in the studio.
 It's good.